 Theme 5: Valuing and building on our investments

-Twin ideas of doing more with existing resources and trying to build our future resource base, achieved by getting the community to place a greater value on the concept of avoided biosecurity risk.
+Twin ideas of doing more with existing resources and our future resource base, achieved by demonstrating to the community the value of managing all areas of biosecurity risk.

 Theme 6: Better intelligence systems